eficode-academy/codeascode/Aarhus-Instructions.md

 ````

-Implement the Roman Numerals in the following ways, to see the build pipeline in action.
-Help for the GO syntax can be found here: [Effective GO](https://golang.org/doc/effective_go.html)
+Do some work on implementing the Roman Numerals converter, to see the build pipeline in action.
+Help for the Go-lang syntax can be found here: [Effective GO](https://golang.org/doc/effective_go.html)

-The important part is not to use fancy language constructs or optimize the algorithm, but to make different build and see how the Continuous Delivery Pipeline works.
+Don't focus on using fancy language constructs or using a fancy algorithm.
+The actual coding exercise is not important - instead focus on the process of making small incremental changes, commiting and pushing them, and see how the Continuous Delivery Pipeline works.

- * Naively
- * Iteratively
- * Recursively using switch cases [Go Language - Switch](https://golang.org/doc/effective_go.html#switch)

 ## Iteration four
 Setup performance test

 ## Iteration five
-Setup your build job to poll Github for changes.
+Implement a Pretested Integration workflow

+Add [pre-tested integration](https://wiki.jenkins-ci.org/display/JENKINS/Pretested+Integration+Plugin) for your build.

 ## Iteration six

+Continue work on the roman numerals converter.
+If you have already completed the full converter, this is the time where you might spend a little time improving or refactoring your implementation.

+There are many ways of solving the problem:

+ * Naively
+ * Iteratively
+ * Recursively using switch cases [Go Language - Switch](https://golang.org/doc/effective_go.html#switch)
+ * Creatively :-)

+## Iteration seven
-Try to create the same build job using JobDSL
+Try to re-create one or more of your build jobs using JobDSL